 James is a submissions reader for the Oxford Flash Fiction Prize, is on the Needlewriters writers’ collective committee, and is a member of the Society of Authors and the International Flann O’Brien Society (IFOBS).
 He has a Master’s in creative and critical writing, is part of the Unruly Writers’ group and is one of the three founder members of the Cherwell and Avon Book Group.

-- charity work – James is an occasional presenter on the Frome FM community radio station.
-He is the volunteer coordinator for a Wiltshire-based preservation trust, a regular contributor to Carers UK‘s creative writing campaigns and was an ambassador and volunteer for Shooting Star Chase, a children’s hospice charity caring for babies, children and young people with life-limiting conditions.
+He was a contributor to the BBC’s Writer’s Room, a submissions reader for Felicity Bryan Associates literary agency, a regular presenter of book reviews for Frome FM’s On-Air Book Group, a contributor to Carers UK‘s creative writing campaigns and an ambassador for Shooting Star, a children’s hospice charity caring for babies, children and young people with life-limiting conditions.

 James lives near Brighton but you can also find him at Unbound, Amazon, Goodreads, Facebook, Twitter, Instagram and LinkedIn.